SAP-samples/teched2023-AD283v/exercises/ex0/README.md

 By the end of these steps, you will know how to navigate to the SAP Business Application Studio and set it up for your development needs.

 1. Open [your trial account entry page](https://cockpit.hanatrial.ondemand.com/trial/#/home/trial) using a web browser of your preference (Google Chrome, Microsoft Edge, Apple Safari, etc.) and log in using your credentials.
-If you encounter any issues logging in, ensure you meet the [requirements](../../../README.md#requirements), specifically having [created a trial account](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
+If you encounter any issues logging in, ensure you meet the [requirements](../../../../README.md#requirements), specifically having [created a trial account](https://developers.sap.com/tutorials/hcp-create-trial-account.html).

-2. Navigate to the left side of the page and click on the [SAP Business Application Studio link](https://triallink.eu10.trial.applicationstudio.cloud.sap/).
+2. Click on the SAP Business Application Studio link on the left side of the page.

 ![](images/00_01_0000.png)